-Case Study 4: Understanding shark and songbird trade chains in Indonesia
+Case Study 4: Understanding shark, ray and songbird trade chains and characteristics in Indonesia

-Indonesia is the world’s largest shark and ray fishery, but the nature and magnitude of the domestic and international trade chains are poorly understood.
-This case study involves understanding different stages of Indonesia’s shark trade chain, from exploitation to consumption, and including both legal and illegal trade, to inform conservation interventions and assess impacts.
+Indonesia is the world’s largest shark and ray fishery and the second highest country of globally-threatened bird species as well.
+The nature and magnitude of the domestic trade chains of sharks and rays as well as the characteristics of the demand for both songbirds and sharks are poorly understood.
+This case study involves understanding different stages of Indonesia’s sharks and rays trade chain, from exploitation to consumption, and including both legal and illegal trade.
+Moreover, an assessment of the current levels and characteristic of the demand for songbirds and sharks are included to inform conservation interventions and assess impacts.

 Current research questions include:

-- Who are they key consumers of shark and songbird products, in Indonesia and internationally?
+- Who are they key consumers of shark and songbird products, in Indonesia?

 - What are consumer characteristics and motivations, and how can we design behaviour change interventions to encourage responsible consumption?

-Intelligence and law enforcement data will be collected and collated, and data will be collated and used to estimate the total size of the illegal trade network and volumes of trade.
+Intelligence and law enforcement data will be collected and collated, and data will be collated and used to estimate the volume of the trade and the total size of the illegal trade network and its dynamic.
 Pertinent consumer groups will be identified and profiled, with data collected on their characteristics and motivations.
 Lessons learned from other demand influencing campaigns will be used to inform conservation strategy development.